MrMimic/tadadata.fr/README.md

 ### webpage_scraping

-Short tutorial on how to scrap a webpage with Python
+Short tutorial on how to scrap a webpage with Python.

 http://tadadata.fr/scraping-website/

 ### grammmar_correction

-Automatic text correction with Bing! spellCheck API
+Python wrapper for automatic text correction with Bing! spellCheck API.

 http://tadadata.fr/bing-spellcheck-correction/